Slave trade in the United States: End of the slave trade

 The domestic slave trade wilted during American Civil War—there was a measurable price drop between 1860 and 1862, due to "market uncertainty" discouraging speculators.
 In May 1861, a "Southern Mississippian" who seemed to oppose secession even though "no man in Mississippi has a larger proportion of his property in negroes" wrote the Louisville Courier that "The secessionists are carrying out the principles and wishes of the abolitionists.
 Likely negroes could not be sold here at $500 in good money.
 Negro traders are as scarce here as in Boston."
 Still, the business remained brisk and prices rose in the protected interior of the CSA, and according to historian Robert Colby, "Confederates nevertheless interpreted the health of the slave trade as embodying that of their nation."

 Times got still harder for traders when the Union blockade and total U.S. military control of the Mississippi River prevented the trafficking of people from, say, rural Missouri to New Orleans.
 But the slave trade, as an integral part of slavery, persisted throughout Confederate-controlled territory until very nearly the end of the war.
-Ziba B. Oakes was still listing slaves in Charleston, South Carolina newspaper ads in November 1864.
+Ziba B. Oakes was still listing slaves in Charleston newspaper ads in November 1864.
 A handful of American-flagged ships were still moving enslaved people from Africa to Cuba and Brazil until 1867, when American participation in the slave trade ended once and for all.